Lee Grant became United's third signing of the 2018 summer transfer window when he arrived from Stoke City.

 He initially joined the Potters on loan in August 2016, as cover for the injured Jack Butland, and produced a Man-of-the-Match performance at Old Trafford two months later, as his side held United to a 1-1 draw.

 In the next meeting between the teams, Grant prevented the Reds from scoring until the 93rd minute, when Wayne Rooney made club history by scoring his record 250th goal.

 In January 2017, the stopper made his move to Stoke permanent and racked up 30 appearances in total in 2016/17, keeping nine clean sheets.
 His performances helped the Potters finish 13th in the top flight and earned him the Players’ Player of the Year award.

 However, he largely acted as back-up to first-choice Butland during 2017/18, appearing just five times, as Stoke were relegated to the Championship, following 10 years in the Premier League.

-After joining the Reds on 3 July 2018, he is expected to provide experienced cover for David De Gea and Sergio Romero throughout the 2018/19 campaign.
+Since joining the Reds on 3 July 2018, he has provided experienced cover for David De Gea and Sergio Romero.

 On 25 September 2018, Grant made his United debut when he was introduced as a second-half substitute against former side Derby in a Carabao Cup third-round tie.
 There was more than a whiff of fate about it as Romero’s red card provided him with the opportunity and the game went to penalties.
 Unfortunately, the Rams edged the shoot-out but Lee took everything in his stride, as you would expect, and was actually named on the bench 14 times in his maiden campaign at Old Trafford.

 He made his second first-team outing for the club in the 2-1 defeat to Astana in the Europa League in November 2019.